c-haisten/iac_appsec_guides/IaC-Security-Lab-Guide.md

 ### Scenario

-The Exampli Corp, a mock corporation product group, is rushing to finish a banking app for their customer Bank of Anthos in time before the fiscal year ends.
+The Exampli Corp, a mock corporation, is rushing to finish a banking app for their customer Bank of Anthos in time before the fiscal year ends.
 Up against challenging deadlines, the development and infrastructure teams are working around the clock to get their app built, tested, and released to hit their goals.